mikalv/nact/README.md

 An actor by default is also terminated when it throws an exception, unless an actor is taken by a supervisor.

 To check whether an actor is stopped, you can call `isStopped()` on the actor object.
 You can obtain a Map of an actor's children by calling children() on the actor object or `ctx.children` from inside the actor function.
-Likewise, to get the parent of an actor you can call `parent()` on the actor object or `parent` on the context object.
+Likewise, to get the parent of an actor you can call `parent` on the actor or context object.

 Children can be stopped from inside the actor by calling `child.stop()`

 ## Supervision

 NAct empowers parent actors to monitor their children.
 This is strictly on an opt in basis.
-If a child crashes and a parent has opted into receiving death messages, the message handler of the parent actor will be called with the following payload.
+By default, an actor is stopped upon faulting, but a parent may override this behaviour by

 ```js
 { type: 'CHILD_FAILED', child, exception, failure_context }
 ```

 This message gives the actor an opportunity to recover from the failure.
-They could for example call `child.restart()`,
+They could for example call `child.restart()`